Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Fix for mic switching when plugging/unplugging a headset
 - Volume function keys
 - Realtek 8111 PCIe Ethernet
+- Intel Wi-Fi
-- USB tethering from Android phone for Wifi service
+- USB tethering from Android phone for Wi-Fi service
 - Synaptics Clickpad (with working Trackpad gestures)
 - Realtek RTS522A PCIe Card Reader (a little buggy but works okay)
 - Bluetooth